Physics-50/Module-1/docs/week3.md

 *In the figure itself*

 + **Axes**, with axis labels, units, and tick marks in a font that is as big as the text in the caption and surrounding paragraphs.
-It is okay to label an axis using a mathematical symbol for a variable, as long as the symbol is defined with words in the caption.
+It is fine to label an axis using a mathematical symbol for a variable, as long as the symbol is defined with words in the caption.

 + **Data points**, with consistent data point symbols.
 If there is more than one data set in the plot, each data set should have its own symbol shape and color.
-These are typically described in the caption, not using a legend.
+These are typically described in the caption, not using a legend on the plot itself.

-+ **Error bars**, attached to the individual data points and should match the color of the data point symbols.
++ **Error bars**, attached to the individual data points and matching the color of the data point symbols.

 + **(optional) Additional markings:** If there are any additional symbols or marks in the figure that are not data points, they must be clearly separated from and visually distinct (in e.g., shape, color) from the data point symbols.

 *In the figure caption*

 + **Title sentence:** This short sentence (with a subject and a verb!) explains the point of what is shown in the figure.
-It tells the reader what your data mean and ideally this clearly connects to the main result (thesis) of the paper.
+It tells the reader what your data mean and ideally directly presents or supports the main result (thesis) of the paper.

-+ **Salient details of the experiment:** It is not enough to just tell the reader about your results, we also need to know how the data was collected?
++ **Salient details of the experiment:** It is not enough to just tell the reader about your results; we also need to know how the data was collected.
 What does the reader need to know about your experiment to understand the data?
+Typically this means summarizing the experimental procedure and/or analysis methods used to produce the data shown in the figure.
+Some of these salient details are mentioned in the bullet points below.

 + **Connection to data:** The caption must make a direct connection between what is shown in the plot and the claim made in the title sentence.